Improving the Ability of Pre-trained Language Model by Imparting Large Language Model's Experience: Approach

 \subsection{Studied Language Models}

-We describe the various pre-trained Language Models (LMs) we use for evaluation.
+We describe the various pre-trained LMs we use for evaluation.
 As shown in Table~\ref{tab:studied_models}, these models have fewer than 220 million parameters and can be categorized into two categories: encoder-only LMs and encoder-decoder LMs.
 Encoder-only LMs (i.e., BERT~\cite{devlin2018bert}, RoBERTa~\cite{liu2019roberta}, CodeBERT~\cite{feng2020codebert}, GraphCodeBERT~\cite{guo2020graphcodebert}, and UniXcoder~\cite{guo2022unixcoder}) contain only the encoder component of a Transformer.
 They are designed for learning data representations and trained using the Masked Language Modeling (MLM) objective.
 Encoder-decoder LMs (i.e., PLBART~\cite{ahmad2021unified}, CodeT5~\cite{wang2021codet5}, and CodeT5+~\cite{wang2023codet5+}) have been proposed for sequence-to-sequence tasks.
 They are trained to recover the correct output sequence given the original input, often through span prediction tasks where random spans are replaced with artificial tokens.
-Recently, researchers have combined MLM with generative models for bidirectional and autoregressive text generation or infilling~\cite{aghajanyan2022cm3}.
-All these LMs can potentially be used for classification in our tasks, so we evaluate these state-of-the-art LMs.
+All these models can potentially be used for classification in our tasks, so we evaluate these state-of-the-art LMs.